ssandrews/Smoldyn/docs/developer/about-codebase.rst

 identified molecules.
 This leads to a more complicated command structure, of which an example is in ``cmdifincmpt``, which calls another command if there are some number of molecules in a specified compartment.
-Here is part of its listing:
+Here is part of its listing.
 ::

    enum CMDcode cmdifincmpt(simptr sim,cmdptr cmd,char *line2) {